 Radiation oncology clinical residency program

 The Virginia Commonwealth University Health System Radiation Oncology Residency Program is a 4-year program fully accredited by the Accreditation Council for Graduate Medical Education.
 The program provides training in clinical radiation oncology, radiation physics and radiobiology.
-The goal of the Program is to educate and train physicians to be knowledgeable and skillful in the practice of radiation oncology and to be caring and compassionate in treating their patients.
-At the end of training, the residents are expected to practice radiation oncology independently without supervision.
+Our aims are to: Educate residents to be clinically well-prepared to practice radiation oncology in academic, hospital or community-based practices.
+Provide residents with a fundamental understanding of evidence-based medicine to allow them to be well-prepared for board exams.
+Develop proficient brachytherapy techniques that will allow for a career in procedural radiation oncology.
+Expand understanding of research (clinical, physics, biology, etc) and develop skills that will allow for publication and presentation of results.
 This goal is achieved with strong support from faculty members of the 3 divisions in the department: clinical oncology, medical physics, and radiobiology.

 All residents commencing the radiation oncology program must have completed a clinical PGY-1 year in an accredited graduate medical education institution.
 A preliminary year in internal medicine, transitional year or general surgery is recommended, although other preliminary programs are acceptable.
 VCUHS preliminary internal medicine program has trained many of our residents.